Masamist/Portfolio/README.md

 ## Overview
-This is my portfolio which representive my projects in Software Development course in Whitecliffe.
+Here is the web portfolio I created to showcase my achievements from the Software Development course that I completed at Whitecliffe.

 ## Technologies
-+React
++ React
-+HTML
++ HTML
-+CSS
++ CSS
-+JavaScript
++ JavaScript
-+Firebase
++ Firebase

 ## Link
 [My Portfolio website](https://portfolio-2f0a8.web.app/).